schollz/clcks/README.md

 ![image](https://user-images.githubusercontent.com/6550035/91256096-4a020100-e71b-11ea-82a6-3b2ef258fbec.gif)

-this is a tempo-locked repeater or "stutter" effect that can be punched-in during live performance. this effect is inspired by the op-1's chop" [tape trick](https://teenage.engineering/guides/op-1/tape-mode). i like "chop" but the op-1 stops the playing loop when this effect is activated. for *clcks* i wanted a similar effect without stopping the playing loop.
+this is a tempo-locked repeater or "stutter" effect that can be punched-in during live performance. this effect is inspired by the op-1's chop" [tape trick](https://teenage.engineering/guides/op-1/tape-mode). i like "chop" but the op-1 stops the playing loop when this effect is activated. for *clcks* i wanted a similar effect that could be used live. using the pitch shift you can create all sorts of new tape effects too, live!

-i also used softcut to improve the "chop" effect, by allowing it to be pitched up/down and leveled up/down in realtime. this gives all sorts of new effects, and can even recreate the op-1's tape tricks by setting the final level&pitch down, all without losing position in the loop.

 future plans: